Sorry! This deal is now expired. Sign up below to stay up-to-date on more great deals!

-If you’re looking for ways to trim the fat from your budget, start with your grocery spending!
+If you’re looking for ways to trim the fat from your budget in 2018, start with your grocery spending!

 According to government data, American households spent an average of $7,023 on food in 2015 (12.5% of income), including things they bought at grocery stores and restaurants.

-That’s a lot of money, especially considering that 30% to 40% of food ends up in the trash.
+That’s a lot of money, especially considering that between 30% and 40% of food ends up in the trash.

 One man’s $35 a month grocery budget

 Extreme?
 You bet it is!
 But there are a few things we can all learn from his journey.

 Let’s begin by taking a look at the grocery spending he shared.
 Here’s a breakdown of exactly what the Reddit user says he bought with that $35.